pradnyeshbhalekar/campaigns/README.md

 - **Next.js + React** – Frontend
 - **Inline CSS** – No Tailwind (clean and simple)

----

-## 📁 Project Structure

-project/
-├── backend/
-│ ├── main.py
-│ ├── database.py
-│ ├── models.py
-│ ├── requirements.txt
-│ └── database.sql
-├── frontend/
-│ ├── src/app/page.tsx
-│ └── src/app/layout.tsx
-└── README.md

----

-# 🚀 How to Run the Project Locally
+#  How to Run the Project Locally

 ## Clone the repository